Part 6: Optimising vitamin D activation

 But just how common is inadequate dietary intake of magnesium?
 Very bloody common.
 As of 2011-2012 (which was the last time the Australian government conducted a nationwide survey to assess the population’s nutrient intake; after that, they decided to lavish our taxpayer dollars on their Big pHarma friends instead), one in three people aged two years and over had an inadequate intake of magnesium.
 The age groups 14-18 and 71+ had the highest prevalence of inadequate intake.
 61 per cent of 14-18 year old males, and 72 per cent of females, consumed less than the Estimated Average Requirement (EAR) of magnesium.
 Among those aged over 71, 64 per cent of males and 49 per cent of females fell short of the EAR.

 And if you think that sounds bad, wait – it’s even worse.
-The Australian EAR for magnesium – 255-265 mg per day for women, and 330-350 mg per day for men – falls well short of the European Union’s Adequate Intake of 300 mg/day for women and 350 mg/day for men.
+At least for women, the Australian EAR for magnesium – 255-265 mg per day – falls well short of the European Union’s Adequate Intake of 300 mg/day.
+(The Australian EAR for men – 330-350 mg per day – is on par with the EU’s AI of 350 mg/day).
 If we were to apply the EU’s more rigorous standards for adequate magnesium intake to the Australian population, no doubt more than half of us would be failing to make the grade.
 But even the EU’s recommendations are puny when you consider that the diet consumed by our paleolithic ancestors is estimated to have supplied roughly 600 mg of magnesium per day.

 It’s the same sorry story in the US, where 79 per cent of adults fail to meet the Recommended Dietary Allowance of magnesium.
 (Notably, Americans consumed roughly 500 mg of magnesium per day in the early 1900s, but average intake is only 250 mg today.)
 And same story in France, Germany, Taiwan, Japan… large proportions of the populations of pretty much every wealthy nation fail to meet even the low bar for magnesium intake set by government nutrition advisory bodies.